theNewDynamic/minjinlee.com/_events/trident-booksellers-and-cafe.md

 ---

-Live Interview at Trident with Boston's own Writer's Bone Co-hosts, Daniel Ford and Sean Tuohy.&nbsp;
+Live Interview at Trident with Boston's own Writer's Bone Co-hosts, Daniel Ford and Sean Tuohy.
+Daniel is the author of SID SANFORD LIVES! and Sean is a screenwriter.
+For more about them and their amazing podcasts, please see www.writersbone.com&nbsp;

+&nbsp;